uviclibraries/death-by-powerpoint/topics.md

 It's even better if you have a topic of your own or a topic you are interested in, in which case please use the instructions for the provided research paper as guidlines as you create your own presentation.
 Here are some promptes that can assist you in selecting a presentation topic of your own (if you decide you would like to choose your own topic):
 - Essay or research paper you have written
 - A Topic you are interested in (environment, language revitalization, economic equality, etc.)
-- Article you like from academic or popular media (E.g. [electric car batteries](https://www.cnet.com/roadshow/news/are-electric-cars-really-better-for-the-environment/){:target="_blank"}, or [colonial place names](https://canadiangeographic.ca/articles/renaming-places-how-canada-is-reexamining-the-map/){:target="_blank"})
+- Article from academic or popular media (E.g. [electric car batteries](https://www.cnet.com/roadshow/news/are-electric-cars-really-better-for-the-environment/){:target="_blank"}, or [colonial place names](https://canadiangeographic.ca/articles/renaming-places-how-canada-is-reexamining-the-map/){:target="_blank"})
 - [Wikipedia articles](https://en.wikipedia.org/wiki/Main_Page){:target="_blank"}
 - [TED Talks](https://www.ted.com/playlists/171/the_most_popular_talks_of_all){:target="_blank"}